We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Written procedures for operations and maintenance are critical to avoid a catastrophic release of chemicals.

-Operating procedures provide specific instructions on the steps to take.
+Operating procedures provide specific instructions on the steps to take in a covered process.
 The specific instructions should include safety precautions and information on safety implications.

 For example, operating procedures that address parameters will include instructions about: